About Maggie

 For over the next ten years, I practiced as a licensed massage therapist.
 Working collaboratively with psychotherapists, I focused on helping those who had been abused a children to regain trust that touch can feel safe and good.

-Along the way, I came to appreciate that an even more effective way to help these clients heal would be if the massage therapist could also be the psychotherapist.
-That way, clients would less likely compartmentalize how they understood the impact of the abuse and how they felt emotionally and how the abuse affected them physically.
+Along the way, I came to appreciate that I needed additional effective ways to help clients heal.
+I headed to Boulder, Colorado for psychotherapy at Naropa University.
+That way, clients would less likely to separate how their thoughts about life experiences from their feelings and accompanying physical sensations.
 To help clients make these connections, I knew I needed more education beyond my training as a massage therapist.

 Adding One (?)
 Last Ingredient

-Getting to Naropa University was a nine-year dream come true, inspired by a former psychotherapist/massage therapist mentor.
-The Contemplative Psychotherapy program’s principles of mindfulness (being able to watch our internal process), the belief that at our core is sanity and health, and the need to balance wisdom with right action laid the foundation of my counseling practice.
-This foundation, however, was just that and additional training in specific therapeutic skills called me.
-(Did I say that education has been a long lifetime endeavor?)
-After acquiring a Masters degree and being licensed as Professional Counselor, I completed a two-year study of Hakomi, a body-centered psychotherapy with emphasis on how we develop from birth, and three years of specialized trauma training called Somatic Experiencing©, developed by Peter Levine, PhD behind me.
-At last, for now, I’m “all cooked”!
+Getting to Naropa University was a nine-year dream come true in 2001.
+A former psychotherapist/massage therapist led me to the Contemplative Psychotherapy program.
+It laid the foundations of mindfulness (being able to watch our internal process), the belief that at our core is sanity and health, and the need to balance wisdom with right action.
+Additional training called to me.
+This (Did I say that education has been a long lifetime endeavor?)
+After acquiring a Masters degree and being licensed as Professional Counselor (CO 4323), I completed a two-year study of Hakomi.
+This is a body-centered psychotherapy with emphasis on how we develop from birth.
+I also completed three years of specialized trauma training called Somatic Experiencing©, developed by Peter Levine, PhD.
+The “cooking” process has continued for years beyond those two foundational trainings.

 So, Is There Life Beyond Work and Education?

 Well, no and yes.
 I am passionate about education, my own as well as others.
-I teach whenever I get a chance.
-I have been an instructor in listening skills at the telephone helpline and in massage schools in Florida; a guest lecturer to University of Central Florida’s graduate students in counseling to advocate for having their clients work with body workers; and an adjunct instructor at Naropa University.
-In the psychotherapy office, educating graduate students as to the how trauma affects us on all levels is key to their learning process.
+Teaching whenever I get a chance is essential.
+For example, I have been an instructor in listening skills at the telephone helpline and in massage schools in Florida.
+I advocated to counseling students at the University of Central Florida’s to have their clients work with body workers.
+I treasure my time I spend as an adjunct instructor at Naropa University for 11 years.
+I helped to educate graduate students as to the how trauma affects us on all levels.

 In my personal life, I have no doubt about the wisdom of the body.
 When unexplained aches arise that are beyond my normal “aging process”, I turn immediately to trauma specialists to help me unlock the mystery of what needs to happen to resolve old traumas.
 Even when my mind cannot make sense of it all, my body “speaks” clearly and loudly about what is out of kilter and how I can make things better.

-Living in Colorado, I have grown fond of hiking, attending the Rockies baseball games (when they are winning) and driving to the tippy top of the highest drivable mountain in the world and along other thrilling high mountain passes.
+Living in Colorado, I have grown fond of hiking and attending the Rockies baseball games (when they are winning).
+Driving to the tippy top of the highest drivable mountain in the world and along other high mountain passes thrills me .

 Yes, for an “older woman” I love to take an occasional risk.
-To keep me grounded after flirting with the edges of 1000-foot drop-offs, I dance like a fool at the dance hall, soak in hot springs or tube down the Arkansas river.
+To keep me grounded after flirting with the edges of 1000-foot drop-offs, I dance like a fool at the dance hall.
+Soaking in hot springs or tubing down the Arkansas river come in second.

 ~Maggie